-• We ensure the classroom is a positive environment, thinking about seating, ear defenders, concentration stations Create an atmosphere of trust Prepare learners for what is coming next, eg, visual prompts, timetables discussion and pre learning if it is new to the child Voice recorders so children can remind themselves of instructions Timely use of time out- carrying messages, carrying heavy items, exercise on trim trail Quiet time to regulate and discuss and validate emotions • We use zones of regulation as an intervention to teach children about understanding and identifying their own emotions • Staff work with small groups of children to model good play and communication this is built up to bigger groups as appropriate.
-Chew/fiddle toys are provided for children that need to then to focus Attendance • Every Half Term attendance letters are sent to all children which have attendance below 90%. • Families with attendance below 90% for more that a term are invited in for a meeting to discuss support with can offer.
-This support could consist of: early help, the purchase of alarm clocks, support with families writing morning routines, parenting classes. • We do first day telephone calls and if no response we will visit the home for a welfare check.
+We ensure the classroom is a positive environment, thinking about seating, ear defenders, concentration stations Create an atmosphere of trust Prepare learners for what is coming next, eg, visual prompts, timetables discussion and pre learning if it is new to the child Voice recorders so children can remind themselves of instructions Timely use of time out- carrying messages, carrying heavy items, exercise on trim trail Quiet time to regulate and discuss and validate emotions We use zones of regulation as an intervention to teach children about understanding and identifying their own emotions Staff work with small groups of children to model good play and communication this is built up to bigger groups as appropriate.
+Chew/fiddle toys are provided for children that need to then to focus Attendance Every Half Term attendance letters are sent to all children which have attendance below 90%.
+Families with attendance below 90% for more that a term are invited in for a meeting to discuss support with can offer.
+This support could consist of: early help, the purchase of alarm clocks, support with families writing morning routines, parenting classes.
+We do first day telephone calls and if no response we will visit the home for a welfare check.
 If we still can't contact the family, we will contact children's services.
 School staff will collect children from home if required.
-Language and We use simple sentences Communication • 'think time' is build into lessons so that pupils can process information, instructions and/or questions.
-We avoid (or explain) idioms/double meanings We will always avoid sarcasm Now and next boards are used Staff wear lanyards to encourage communication by the reinforcement of language through pictures • We use devices and programs such as Clicker 8 to support children with their writing.
-Reducing Memory We break any task down into manageable sizes - bite size. load We use signal words to alert learners to what is required of them.
-We regularly check understanding through specific questions We provide written instructions using numbered bullet points that children can tick off
+Language and Communication We use simple sentences 'think time' is build into lessons so that pupils can process information, instructions and/or questions.
+We avoid (or explain) idioms/double meanings We will always avoid sarcasm Now and next boards are used Staff wear lanyards to encourage communication by the reinforcement of language through pictures We use devices and programs such as Clicker 8 to support children with their writing.
+Reducing Memory load We use devices and programs such as effect of to support emidren with their writing.
+We break any task down into manageable sizes - bite size.
+We use signal words to alert learners to what is required of them.
+We regularly check understanding through specific questions We provide written instructions using numbered bullet points that children can tick off Recording devices are used to remind children of instructions.